-During our email interview in 2001, Ohio Valley Wrestling’s Randy Orton discussed an array of topics including his father’s influence, the late Russ Haas and more.
+During our email interview in 2001, Ohio Valley Wrestling’s Randy Orton discussed an array of topics including his father’s influence, and the late Russ Haas.

 Besides your father who was a major influence in your life in pursuing wrestling as a career?
 Why?

 Randy Orton: This is definitely a hard question because of my being around the business as far back as I can remember…I was motivated by so many people throughout my life to follow in my father’s footsteps.
 So, even though this probably isn’t the answer you’re looking for, I would have to say every worker past and present that I enjoyed watching, and that made me want what they had.

 Do you see the Randy Orton character changing much over time?
 If so, how, if not why not?